TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 **If you want to just run an automated script, just download the start_aos.bat file at the top of the page and follow the instructions inside it!
 This will automate all the commands below for you, just remember to change "/home/theartofficial/comfyvol" to use your username.**

 **DO NOT USE A WINDOWS PATH MOUNT.
 The Windows Path is multiple times slower than using the WSL Subsystem Path.
-If you want access to the linux files on Windows, either use JupyterLab through the "App Links" tab on ArtOfficial Studio, or go to the path `//wsl$` in File Explorer on Windows.**
+If you want access to the linux files on Windows, either use JupyterLab through the "App Links" tab on ArtOfficial Studio, or go to the path `\\wsl$` in File Explorer on Windows.**

 Link: [start_aos.bat](https://github.com/TheArtOfficial/ArtOfficialStudio-Documentation/blob/main/start_aos.bat)